Australian Born, British Bred: Barred from Parliament

 However, there are now many signs that Australian citizenship is not valued as a privilege in quite the way it should be.

-Dyer’s support for returning to the original intention of s 44(i) would make the determination of dual citizenship simpler, “based on matters likely to be within the knowledge of the person concerned and not require foreign law advice, genealogical research or continuous monitoring of all foreign nationality laws”.
+Dyer’s support for returning to the original intention of s 44(i) would make the determination of dual citizenship even looser, albeit simpler, “based on matters likely to be within the knowledge of the person concerned and not require foreign law advice, genealogical research or continuous monitoring of all foreign nationality laws”.
+In other words, it would be more of an honor system.
+The simplicity of this proposition is appealing, but the ‘1900 approach’ applied at a time when there was great esteem for the British Empire.
+The same cannot be said of Australia today, given the penchant politicians have, particularly on the Left, for disregarding borders, sovereignty and nationality.

 If the High Court upheld a ‘1900 approach’ to s 44(i), it would not change Fatima Payman’s obligations because she is clearly aware of her dual citizenship.

-However, in my case, I could have grown up and stood for parliament without knowing of my dual citizenship.
+I could have grown up and stood for parliament without knowing of my dual citizenship.
 My father died when I was one.
 It is only because he was the love of my mother’s life and his sister in England maintained contact with the family that my affinity with British culture was not lost.
-It has enriched my understanding of Australia beyond measure.
+It has enriched my understanding of Australia beyond measure for the very reason that Australia was founded on British culture.
+If anyone proposes to loosen the ban on dual citizenship, the exemption should be for dual Australian British citizens.

 Leave a Reply